canonical/pebble/README.md

 $ pebble start srv1 srv2  # start two services (and any dependencies)
 ```

 When starting a service, Pebble executes the service's `command`, and waits 1 second to ensure the command doesn't exit too quickly.
-Assuming the command doesn't exit within that time window, the start is considered successful, otherwise `pebble start` will exit with an error.
+Assuming the command doesn't exit within that time window, the start is considered successful, otherwise `pebble start` will exit with an error, regardless of the `on-failure` value.

 Similarly, to stop specific services, use `pebble stop` followed by one or more service names: